Il Volo: Controversy

+Hotel Garni du Lac incident

 On 29 September 2015, Italian media reported that Il Volo had trashed a room of the Hotel Garni du Lac, in Locarno, where they were staying.
 Apparently, the managers of the hotel had released some interviews to the German broadcast ZDF and later to the Italian media La Regione and Liberatv, complaining about the acts of vandalism the trio had put into place before leaving the premises.
 Allegedly, they stated that "objects, mattresses and laundry had been haphazardly thrown everywhere", and that "there was urine out of the toilet in the bathroom and the room walls had been smeared with fecal matter".
-Seemingly, the behaviour was to be explained with a sort of revenge for the room carpeting, which the trio was allergic to.
+Seemingly, the behaviour was to be explained with a sort of revenge for the room carpeting, to which the trio was allergic.
 Il Volo's press manager Danilo Ciotti commented the news immediately after stating that "it's true that they don't love carpeting because of allergies, but I don't believe they caused damages intentionally".

-Subsequently, Barbara d'Urso arranged a live meeting during the Italian TV broadcast Pomeriggio 5 between the director of the Hotel du Lac and Il Volo's press managers.
-The director denied all the statements attributed to him, clearly saying that all the story was fake news, resizing the events to some unmade beds and some depliants fallen from the desk in one of the rooms where the trio was staying.
+Subsequently, Barbara D'Urso arranged a live meeting during the Italian TV broadcast Pomeriggio 5 between the director of the Hotel du Lac and Il Volo's press managers.
+The director denied all the statements attributed to him, clearly saying that all the story was fake news, resizing the events to some unmade beds and some pamphlets fallen from the desk in one of the rooms where the trio was staying.

+Drug in Boschetto's drink

+Boschetto revealed that he was drugged during a party after a concert in Miami, waking up on the grass without remembering anything.
+The singer found himself completely confused with no memory of the night before.

+Apparently, a friend of his died in a car accident after being in that same venue the following month.